CONNECTICUT UNIFORM ELECTRONIC TRANSACTIONS ACT

-(1) would be a note under [Article 3 of the Uniform Commercial Code] or a document under [Article 7 of the Uniform Commercial Code] if the electronic record were in writing; and
+(1) would be a note under Article 3 of the Uniform Commercial Code, or other similar law, or a document under Article 7 of the Uniform Commercial Code, or other similar law, if the electronic record were in writing; and

 (2) the issuer of the electronic record expressly has agreed is a transferable record.